-This is one of those fascinating and unusual houseplants which is an attention getter.
-I’ve gotten questions about Lucky Bamboo and answer them here.
-My only experience is with growing it in water.
+This is one of those fascinating and unusual houseplants which is an attention-getter.
+Although it grows in soil, my experience is with growing it in water.
+I’ve gotten quite a few questions about Lucky Bamboo and answer them here.
 I want to share with you what I’ve learned about caring for and growing Lucky Bamboo.
-Feelin’ lucky?
-Well then read on.

-What I’ve learned about Caring for and Growing Lucky Bamboo in water:
+Caring for and Growing Lucky Bamboo in Water

 Even though it does well in natural light, it’ll burn with too much sun.
 I accidentally left mine in an east facing window last July for about an hour (I’m in the Arizona desert) & a little bit of the foliage burned.
 Keep it out of hot, direct sun.

 If you’re noticing a slimy funk in your Lucky Bamboo’s water, it could be algae.

 Algae needs the sun to grow and can build up in glass vases and containers where the light gets through.
 Keep it out of the sun, especially when the temps. are warmer.
 Be sure to change the water on a regular basis and clean the vase.